v-research/edu/cybersecurity_2022/README-2.md

 Along with the above 5 features there are many other interesting ones.
 Please explore Auth0 and customize the UX!

 ## Lesson 4 - Hack the System
+In order to hack the system, we can't hack it while it runs on localhost.
+We may, of course, but that's no fun at all!

+**SETUP**
+- 3 computers: one client, one server, one hacker
+- 1 network: the client, server, and the hacker are on the same network.

+For this lesson the client IP is 172.16.21.152 while the server IP is 172.16.22.28.
+You can check your IP address using `ip -c a`.

+On the server machine, run the server-side application with `npm start`.
+Now you can connect using the client machine to `http://<server-IP-address>:3000`.
+However, you may notice that the buttons are all grayed out.
+Why?
+Well, you need to change the

+On the client machine, enable the console (Ctr_Shift+C for Firefox) and you'll notice the error "